zuozhenggh/learning-library/developer-library/microservices-with-converged-db/transactional/transactional.md

 ## **STEP 3**: Deploy Order and Inventory services that use Oracle and AQ/TEQ.

-1. Undeploy any existing Order, Inventory, and Supplier Services and deploy the MongoDB, Postgres, and Kafka backed Order and Inventory implementations.
+1. Undeploy MongoDB, Postgres, and Kafka backed Order and Inventory implementations and deploy the Oracle + TEQ/AQ backed Order and Inventory implementations by copying and running the following commands.

     ```
     <copy>